'Russian spy' whale spotted off the Swedish coast

 Moscow has never officially commented on the case.

-On Sunday, Hvaldimir was seen near Hunnebostrand in western Sweden, further south than its first appearance in 2019, according to OneWhale organisation's Sebastian Strand.
+On Sunday (28 May), Hvaldimir was seen near Hunnebostrand in western Sweden, further south than its first appearance in 2019, according to Sebastian Strand, a marine biologist with Onewhale, a nonprofit organisation created solely for protecting the health and welfare of Hvaldimir.

 Hvaldimir has been moving in the southern direction quicker than its normal pace, Strand said.